Wheaton Office | St. Charles Office

 A hostile work environment caused by sexual harassment occurs when the sexual harassment is so severe or pervasive that it creates a working environment that a reasonable person would find abusive or when the harassment interferes with the victim's job performance.
 This type of sexual harassment usually occurs over an extended period of time, and it may involve multiple acts by the abuser or abusers.
 However, this type of harassment can also be a single incident that is sufficiently abusive or threatening.

-Hostile work environment sexual harassment can include actual sexual advances, physical contact between the perpetrator and victim, sexual remarks directed at the victim, sexually oriented emails sent to the victim, pornographic or sexually suggestive material placed in a location where it can be seen by the victim, requests or demands for sexual favors, or watching a co-worker in a bathroom, locker room, or dressing room.
+Hostile work environment sexual harassment can include actual sexual advances, physical contact between the perpetrator and victim, sexual remarks directed at the victim, sexually-oriented emails sent to the victim, pornographic or sexually suggestive material placed in a location where it can be seen by the victim, requests or demands for sexual favors, or watching or recording a co-worker in a bathroom, locker room, or dressing room.

-Hostile work environment sexual harassment is judged on an objective standard.
+Hostile work environment sexual harassment is judged based on an objective standard.
 The question to be answered by the court is whether a reasonable person would find the conduct objectionable.
 This means that not all conduct will rise to the level of hostile work environment harassment.
 The court will consider the entire incident or incidents when making a determination of whether the conduct violates the law.
-An experienced sexual harassment lawyer can help you determine whether you have a claim.
+If you have experienced hostile work environment harassment, an experienced sexual harassment lawyer can help you determine whether you have a claim.

 Contact Our Wheaton Sexual Harassment Lawyers